Chamundeswari-G/Snowflake/Snowflake-Authentication-Security-Center/README.md

 ## Suggested repository description

 > Focused Streamlit dashboard for Snowflake authentication posture, legacy service-account password adoption, authentication methods, human-user risk, query investigation, and application activity.

-## Security / privacy note

-Do not publish production account names, usernames, query text, exported audit data, screenshots containing sensitive identifiers, or credentials in the public repository.

-This project is intended as an example analytics and security-monitoring workflow.
-Adapt permissions, data scope, classification logic, and retention practices to your organization's security requirements.